mjdominus/quicket/NOTES.md

 Putting any of this stuff in a per-user configuration directory was a silly idea.

+## Repository layout

+Instead of putting a ticket in `<title>.md` and its subtickets in `<title>.d/<sub-title>.md`, maybe put the ticket in `<title>/ticket.md` and the subtickets in `<title>/<sub-title>`.
+That is, a ticket is not a markdown file with an associated directory, but just a directory.

+The advantage of the earlier scheme is that it's trivial to make a new ticket: just create the file.

+Comporomise: Why not both?  `<title>.md` is a ticket, but if you want it to have subtickets you have to move it to `<title>/ticket.md`.
+Leave it the way it is for now, you can always change it later.

 # Actually important CLI utilities

 * `new-ticket1` - no